jonluca/blog/_posts/2018-09-22-illegal-streams.md

 However, since Electron is based on Chromium, and I was making regular XMLHttpRequests, it *still* wouldn't let me apply those headers.
 I'd have to use a Node library to make my HTTP requests, but the library I was using (hls.js) is only a browser library, and lacks a direct integration with Node.

-Fortunately hls.js provides a way to overlaod their HTTP loader function.
+Fortunately hls.js provides a way to overload their HTTP loader function.
 I didn't really need a custom loader though - I just needed a version of XMLHttpRequest that didn't need to go through Chromium.

 Enter node-xhr2-unsafe.